What to Do When You Lose

 If you were excited to write a new piece if you won: Can you write that piece for a group of friends or colleagues to premiere instead?

 If the contest came with a guaranteed publication: Can you query a few publishers?

-If the contest came with an excellent recording: Can you write music for yourself to record?
+If the contest came with an excellent recording: Can you ask a friend or close colleague to record it?

-If a call for scores would have resulted in a performance of an existing piece in your catalogue: Can you ask your friends and colleagues to recommend other musicians who might be interested in performing that music, then send it to those people?
+If a call for scores would have resulted in a performance of an existing piece in your catalogue: Can you ask your friends and colleagues to recommend other musicians who might be interested in performing that music?

 If the contest came with a guaranteed commission: Can you pursue getting a commission through other means?